 - 1. Energy performance of the portfolio;

 - 2. Adaptation to climate risk;

 - 3. Enhance local biodiversity;

-- 4. Tenant satisfaction & engagement; and
+- 4. Tenant satisfaction;

 - 5. Employee satisfaction & development.

-This disclosure describes the environmental or social characteristics which the Fund promotes, sets out how the environmental and social characteristics are monitored and measured throughout the Fund's lifetime.
-It outlines what data sources are used, what measures are taken to ensure data quality and how data is processed.
+The disclosure sets out how the environmental and social characteristics are monitored and measured throughout the Fund's lifetime.
+It sets out what data sources are used, what measures are taken to ensure data quality and how data is processed.